Amon Gordon: New England Patriots

 Gordon signed with the New England Patriots on April 21, 2010.
 On June 10, 2010, the Patriots released Gordon.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 Gordan signed with the Seattle Seahawks on August 18, 2010.
 He was released on September 4, 2010.

-Second stint with Titans
+Tennessee Titans (second stint)

 The Titans re-signed Gordon on October 5, 2010.
 He was released again on November 9, 2010.

-Second stint with Seahawks
+Houston Texans

+Gordon was signed to the practice squad of the Houston Texans on November 17, 2010.
+He was released three days later.

+Seattle Seahawks (second stint)

 The Seahawks re-signed Gordon on November 23, 2010.

 Kansas City Chiefs

 After his contract with Seattle expired, Gordon signed with the Kansas City Chiefs on August 6, 2011.
 Gordon had his first sack as a Chief, during the Chiefs/Patriots game.
-The Chiefs would go on to lose that game 3-34.
+The Chiefs would go on to lose that game 34–3.
 The next week, Gordon had his second sack against the Steelers.
-The Chiefs would lose the game 13-9.
+The Chiefs would lose the game 13–9.
 Gordon finished the season with two sacks and 23 tackles.

-In 2012, Amon Gordon was released in the last rounds of roster cuts with the Chiefs.
+In 2012, Gordon was released in the last rounds of roster cuts with the Chiefs.